 How to Price Art Right Is a Universal Challenge for Visual Artists

 Since you’re reading this, it’s easy to guess you are somewhere in the middle of those extremes.
-Regardless of your situation, with minimal help or guidance, you must make important decisions about pricing your work.
+Regardless of your situation, it would help if you made important decisions about pricing your work with minimal help or guidance.

 These things complicate the art pricing process and make it harder to get right: